crguezl/vuejs-components-basics-plan-picker-component/README.md

   ```
   Read the section [Prop Casing (camelCase vs kebab-case)](https://crguezl.github.io/learning-vue-geting-started-guide/#prop-casing-camelcase-vs-kebab-case)
   of the *Annotated Reading of the Essentials Section of the Vue.js Guide*

-Use as many [emmet expressions](https://docs.emmet.io/cheat-sheet/) as you can to speed up the edition
+- [ ]  All along, use as many [emmet expressions](https://docs.emmet.io/cheat-sheet/) as you can to speed up the edition

 ## Folder plan-picker: Plan Picker Task